kochlisGit/ProphitBet-Soccer-Bets-Predictor/README.md

+# New Version (Release 01-17-2025)

+Thank you for your support, feedback and most importantly, the donations!
+We constantly try to update ProphitBet and add more features, with the help of your feedback.
+The next patch is expected to drastically improve your experience!

+* Fixed several bugs which would cause the app to crash.
+* Added a new evaluation metric *"Profit Balance"*.
+If profit balance is lower than accuracy, then the selected matches are mathematically profitable!

 # New Version (Release 13-11-2025)

 The old version of ProphitBet is deprecated and has been moved to branch `ProphitBet-v1` (You can access it by selecting it from top-left combobox).
 The new version, ProphitBet-v2 has now been released!
 The new version features: